pxp888/partyshot-fastapi/README.md

 - **Vite**: Lightning-fast build tool and development server.
 - **Vanilla CSS**: Premium, custom-crafted styles with a focus on aesthetics.

+The included docker-compose.yml file is configured to run the full required stack, including the database, redis, arq worker, nginx reverse proxy, and FastAPI with gunicorn and uvicorn workers.

 ---

 ## Performance Optimizations